pintomatthew15/CounterHackNotes/Counter_Hack_Reloaded_Notes/Chapter 7. Phase 3_ Gaining Access Using Applicati.md

 - If you are passing multiple variables in a single cookie, be careful when concatenating all of them together and loading them into a single cookie.
 - Encrypt the information in the URL, hidden form element, or cookie.
 Don't just rely on SSL, which protects data in transit.
 In addition to SSL, use some form of encryption of sensitive variables
-- Make sure your session IDs are long enough to prevent accidental collisiion.
+- Make sure your session IDs are long enough to prevent accidental collision.
 They should be at least 20 characters long
 - Consider making your session IDs dynamic, changing from page to page throughout your Web application.
 That way, an attacker will have a harder time crafting specific session ID numbers for specific users.

 If a session ID is improperly protected on a single page, an attacker could find this weakness, clone another user's session on that page, and move on to the rest of the application as that user.

 Additionally, defenders can use specialized Web proxy tools to help defend against these attacks.
-The commerical products AppShield from Watchfire and InterDo by Kavado sit in front of a web application and look for incoming requests in which an attacker manipulated a cookie or other state element that is supposed to remain static for a given browsing session.
+The commercial products AppShield from Watchfire and InterDo by Kavado sit in front of a web application and look for incoming requests in which an attacker manipulated a cookie or other state element that is supposed to remain static for a given browsing session.

 ## SQL Injection
-Another weakness of many Web applications invovles problems with accepting user input and interacting with back-end databases.
+Another weakness of many Web applications involves problems with accepting user input and interacting with back-end databases.
 Most web applications are implemented with a back-end database that uses Structured Query Language (SQL).
 - Based on interactions with a user, the web application accesses the backend database to search for information or update fields.
 - For most user actions, the application sends one or more SQL statements to the database that include s
-- earch criteria based on information entered by the user.
+- each criteria based on information entered by the user.
-- By carefully crafting a statement in a user input field of a vulnerable web application, an attacker could extend an application's SQL statement to extract or update information that the attacker is not autheorized to access.
+- By carefully crafting a statement in a user input field of a vulnerable web application, an attacker could extend an application's SQL statement to extract or update information that the attacker is not authorized to access.

 To accomplish this, the attackers first explore how the Web application interacts with the back-end database by finding a user-supplied input string that they suspect will be a part of a database query (e.g, user name, account number, product SKU, etc).
 - The attacker then experiments by adding quotation characters and command delimiters (i.e.,;) to the user data to see how the system reacts to the submitted information.